wasilak/angular-c3-simple/bower_components/angular-c3-simple/README.md

 I needed a way to use C3.js in my AngularJS applications and all libraries/directives I came upon were either too complicated, incomplete or broken and not supported.

 Biggest problem with them was that all of them included some kind of theit own API or a way to communicate with C3.js via them.
-I don't need extra directive attributes ot other ways allowing me to access charts and set their options.
-Most of the time existing libs didn't even allow to set all of options available in C3.js.
+I don't need extra directive attributes or other ways allowing me to access charts and set their options.
+Most of existing libs didn't even allow to set all of options available in C3.js.

 All I needed was a directive, whish is a simple wrapper allowing me to **display chart** and use **any option available** while maintaining ability to use AngularJS **$scope and two-way data binding** for chart data.